-Declaration of Performance (DoP) – now available online
+Declaration of Performance (DoP)

 - Under the CPR, manufacturers wishing to trade in the European market are legally required to set down the levels of performance for any construction product.
 They have to be listed in an official document called a Declaration of Performance (DoP).

 - These documents can now be made available by the manufacturer on its website.
+Learn more about what is needed.

 - The DoP has to provide information identifying the product and the processes it has undergone to achieve its stated performance levels, including the involvement of any third parties.